February 16, 2019

 Houston, TX 77035

-The Boy Scout Merit Badge Fair is an opportunity for Boy Scouts, Venturers, and Sea Scouts of any rank, to work towards one or two merit badges.
+The Merit Badge Fair is an opportunity for Scouts in troops, crews or ships to work towards one or two merit badges.
 These are not give-away merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by reading the merit badge book ahead of time, attending classes and doing prerequisites.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Adult participation is required to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.

 The registration fee is $16.50 for the first Scout and $15 for additional Scouts.
 The registration fee covers insurance, lunch, and supplies.
 Each Scout can register for a morning class and an afternoon class, or an all-day class.
 Class sizes are limited to 10 Scouts.
 Classes fill up fast.
 Classes will be canceled if a counselor is not found.

 Registration is typically completed by parents, but can also be completed by the troop leadership.
 Registration closes 2/14/19.
 Registration is done only online using credit card, electronic check or PayPal.
 Council refund policy.

 How to Register - Click on the Register button above